kikarn/terraws/README.md

 Google the pre-reqs, like install Terraform and awscli.
 Create a account on AWS.
 Then, create an IAM user and generate a key pair to use.

-Then, in "Terraform folder":
+Then, in "terraform folder":
-terraform init
+* terraform init
-terrafrom validate
+* terrafrom validate
-terraform apply
+* terraform apply
-.
+* .
-.
+* .
-.
+* .
-Wait for the finish, navigate to the URL returned.
+* Wait for the finish, navigate to the URL returned.

 When done:
-terraform destroy
+* terraform destroy